georaiser/georaiser/index.md

 ### 3. Instance Segmentation with Mask R-CNN
 **Purpose**: Pixel-level object segmentation using Mask R-CNN on Pascal VOC dataset, advancing from bounding box detection to precise instance masks

+**Description**: A comprehensive implementation showcasing both object detection and pixel-precise instance segmentation using Faster R-CNN and Mask R-CNN architectures.
+Trained on the Pascal VOC dataset, this project demonstrates the evolution from simple bounding box detection to sophisticated pixel-level segmentation, enabling more precise object localization crucial for advanced computer vision applications in robotics, autonomous systems, and medical imaging.

 **Technologies**: Mask R-CNN, Faster R-CNN, PyTorch, Pascal VOC Dataset, OpenCV